Bredbury: Middle Ages

-Some time during the 14th century the manor of Bredbury was sub-divided into two portions, the larger of which was held by the Bredburys, and passed from them, by marriage with an heiress, to the Ardernes.
+Some time during the 14th century, the manor of Bredbury was sub-divided into two portions.
+The larger was held by the Bredburys and was passed from them by marriage with an heiress to the Ardern family, who are the ancestors of William Shakespeare on his mother's side.

 The remaining portion ultimately came into the possession of the Davenports of Henbury.

-It would appear, however, that the manor of Bredbury was still held by the Stokeports, for in the inquisition post mortem of Isabel, daughter and heiress of Sir Richard de Stokeport, taken in 1370, it was found that the manor of Bredbury, with its appurtenances, was held from Roger Lestrange, lord of Dunham Massey, by knight's service, and that it was worth 100 shillings per annum.
+It would appear, however, that the manor of Bredbury was still held by the Stokeports.
+In the inquisition post mortem of Isabel, daughter and heiress of Sir Richard de Stokeport, taken in 1370, it was found that the manor of Bredbury, with its appurtenances, was held from Roger Lestrange, lord of Dunham Massey, by knight's service; it was worth 100 shillings per annum.

 In the same year, another inquisition was taken on the death of Hugh de Davenport, which records that he died "seised of two parts of the manor of Bredbury, and of land in Romiley and Werneth" and that Thomas de Davenport was his son and heir, aged 12 years.
 These lands remained in the possession of the Davenports for several generations The manor house of the Davenports in Bredbury was Goyt Hall on the banks of the River Goyt.

-During the Middle Ages the wealth of the Kingdom of England arose largely from the export of wool to the Netherlands, but the district had no share in this prosperity.
+During the Middle Ages, the wealth of the Kingdom of England arose largely from the export of wool to the Netherlands, but the district had no share in this prosperity.
 By Tudor times, however, conditions had changed.
 Continental trade had been ruined by the Dutch War of Independence and home production of cloth was encouraged.
 By this time too, the wolves of Longdendale had been exterminated.
 Great flocks of sheep grazed on the moors and hillsides of the district, sheep farmers and weavers prospered, and established families such as the Ardernes and, at nearby Marple, the Bradshaws became wealthy and influential.
 The local industries based on thesheep farming, in the absence of ready water power, remained domestic – mainly handloom weaving and the making of felt hats.